Congratulations – one month of school year down! Only… 8.5 more to go? But who’s counting.

 - Your attitude.
-Choral directors are looking for open-minded team players who will willingly comply with their instructions.
+Choral directors are looking for open-minded team players who will follow instructions reliably.
 They do NOT appreciate divas.
 Diva mentality works against the musical, vocal, and social aims of a choir.
-Granted, your attitude will have no bearing on your score at Districts or All-State, and it may not even be a deal-breaker for your school’s choir if you’re really talented, but that doesn’t mean you get a Free Diva Pass.
-Even if you are the best singer/musician/sightreader in the group, you will make everyone’s lives easier – including your own – if you check the diva stuff at the door.
+Granted, your attitude will have no bearing on your score at Districts or All-State, and it may not even be a deal-breaker for your school’s choir if you’re really talented, but that doesn’t excuse a poor attitude.
+You will make everyone’s lives easier – including your own – if you check the diva stuff at the door.

 So, to sum up: be as prepared as you can, find out as much as possible about the audition before going into it, and have a good attitude.
 Pretty basic rules of thumb for any singing situation, really.